shupx/swarm_ros_bridge/README.md

 roslaunch swarm_ros_bridge test.launch
 ```

-Publish messages into send_topics and check remote recv_topics have received messages.
-The console will also print INFO if recv_topics have received topics.
+3. Publish messages into send_topics and check that remote recv_topics are receiving these messages.
+The console will also print INFO the first time recv_topics receive messages.

 ## Advanced

-### - More ROS message types
+### * More ROS message types

-The default supporting ROS message types are only `sensor_msgs/Imu` and `geometry_msgs/Twist`.
+The default supported ROS message types are only `sensor_msgs/Imu` and `geometry_msgs/Twist`.
 If you need more types:

 1. Modify the macros about MSG_TYPEx and MSG_CLASSx in `src/swarm_ros_bridge/include/ros_sub_pub.hpp`, then it will generate template functions for different ros message types.